 SCREEN: Overlay alignment of top stack and bottom gate.

-Focus on the bottom gate, then slightly raise the focal plane [1-TXT].
+Focus on the bottom gate, then slightly raise the focal plane.
+Engage slide downward at 0.1 millimeters per second until the top stack becomes visible [1].

 SCREEN: The bottom gate is being focused and the focal plane is being slightly raised.
-TXT: Engage slide downward at 0.1 mm/s until top stack becomes visible
+Engage slide downward at 0.1 mm/s until top stack becomes visible.

 Identify another middle focal plane between the bottom gate and top stack [1].
 Then set the speed to 5 micrometers per second and engage the stamp until the top stack is visible [2].
 Align both to the drawings accurately [3-TXT].